johnston9/MS3-Shot-Caller/README.md

 <img src="documentation/readme-images/select.png" width="25%">
 </h2>

-- If a user uploads an incorrect URL, despite the instructions to use the Image Checker the image will not render, and an error will log to the console when an attempt to display the image occurs.
-I have default images, set to display by inline onerror code, advising the user there is an issue to display if this happens.
+- If a user uploads an incorrect URL despite the instructions to use the Image Checker the image will not render when an attempt to display the image occurs.
+  I have set, by inline onerror code, default images to display instead.
+These advise the user about the issue.
-  I also have an aria labels with the same messages as the default images for screen readers.
+  I also have set aria labels with the same messages as the default images for screen readers.
+  I'm noting this as a bug because and an error will still log to the console.

 <p align="center"><strong>Images page</strong></p>
 <h2 align="center">